 Spring Cleaning - Body & Mind

-When nature starts to move in spring after a winter of hibernation we need to follow suit.
+When nature starts to move in spring after a winter of hibernation, for the sake of our health, we need to follow suit.
 A daily walk and time spent outdoors allows sunlight to activate the pineal gland and hypothalamus in the brain which naturally rebalance its energy giving us a sense of lightness and hope.
 Metabolism begins to shift too and energy supplies are sent to the more active areas of the body such as the muscles – naturally we want to move more and we feel good about it.
-Thank goodness for that, it’s been a long winter.
+Thank goodness for that, it’s been a long winter for more reasons than one!

 It’s no coincidence that the spring harvest brings bitter greens to our tables because these foods help detoxify our livers from the fats and heavier foods that we were programmed to need during the colder months.
 They kick-start our renewal with their fresh flavours and prepare us for the summer fruits and salads that are to come when the weather gets warmer still and we need additional hydration.